Trauma’s Impact on Mental and Physical Health Can Be Really Scary

 [Image Description: "YOU DON'T SURVIVE ONCE" in center-aligned white letters on a black letter board with wooden bordering standing on a flowered tablecloth with a wall in the background.
 The image also has a black and white filter.]

-CONTENT WARNING: I would like to mention that I am not a medical doctor, psychologist, psychiatrist, or therapist and I am sharing this content for educational purposes only.
-Social media should never be used as a substitute for mental nor medical health care.
+CONTENT WARNING: I would like to mention that I am not a medical doctor, psychologist, psychiatrist, or therapist.
+All content posted on my influencer page is for educational purposes only with no intent to provide any professional services.
+Social media should never be used as a substitute for mental nor medical health care nor legal advice.
 If you suspect that you or your loved one are experiencing any mental and/or physical health concerns, it is okay to get help, and I highly recommend seeking help from a medical doctor, psychologist, therapist, and/or other professional who is qualified to do so.

 TRIGGER WARNING: